devguicordeiro/python-init-project/hangman/README.md

 # HANGMAN APP

 Just a quick app, a fast hangman game.
-App working properly. there is almost 3000 words to play in this hangman game
+App working properly. there is almost 3000 words to play in this hangman game.
+Added the lives functionality to keep the core of the hangman game.
 </br>
 From now on, we'll be using snake_case.
 I come from javascript, so I was used to using camelCase. reading a article I saw that in python it is not common so I decided to make this change.
 </br>